bizyycodin/study/Study.md

 #### Why am I learning React before Javascript?

-- Because React implements Javascript, and while considering future developmental growth, learning both languages would take signifantly more time to learn all of javascript then all of React, in order.
+- Because React implements Javascript, and while considering future developmental growth, learning both languages would take signifantly more time to learn all of javascript then all of React, in that order.

 - React will challenge me, and then when I go to Javascript, a lot of what I will have completed, not only helps, but has similarites.